en_USEnglish

 1.1 Encryption ransomware

-1.2 Data theft ransomware
+1.2 Data-stealing ransomware

 2. Phishing attacks

-3. Attacks through exploitation of software vulnerabilities
+3. Attacks by exploiting software vulnerabilities

-4. Distributed denial-of-service (DDoS) attacks
+4. Distributed Denial of Service (DDoS) attacks

 5. Data interception attacks